Tips on Preconception Health for Women

 - Track your menstrual cycle – This is very important.
 Your doctor will ask you about your menstrual cycle, so you need to be prepared.
 Keeping track of your cycle will also help you track your ovulation and increase your chance of pregnancy.
 Products to Help Track Ovulation

-- Practice relaxation techniques – Relaxation can help minimize stress, and as you have already read, stress is not a woman’s best friend.
-Try Yoga or listening to soft relaxing music in a warm bath.
-View yoga DVD
+- Practice relaxation techniques – Relaxation can help minimize stress.
+Try yoga, meditation, or listening to soft relaxing music in a warm bath.

-- Get lots of sleep – If you are not receiving 8 hours of sleep a night, you should start.
+- Get lots of sleep – Eight hours of sleep is recommended if you are trying to become pregnant.
 Adequate amounts of sleep can also help relieve stress and tension.

 You are what you eat, and so is your baby.
 Make sure that you are getting lots of vitamins in your diet, and start taking folic acid now.
 Studies have shown that folic acid (300-400mcg a day) can help reduce the risk of neural tube defects when taken before conception.
 Order Prenatal Vitamins with folic acid.
 For more information on the suggested amount of vitamins to consume during pregnancy (which is the same for preconception) look at our chart on Essential Nutrients & Vitamins.